How To Get Free Chlamydia Testing

 Either way, testing is really not optional if you’ve been exposed to chlamydia and should be done before trying to get treatment.

-Yes, you can – two types of services can offer free chlamydia testing, your GP and a sexual health clinic (also known as a genitourinary medicine or GUM clinic).
-Getting tested is a simple process.
+- a sexual health clinic (also known as a genitourinary medicine or GUM clinic)

 - Make an appointment with your GP practice or a sexual health clinic